7th Vermont Infantry Regiment: Mobile campaign

 On August 10, 1864, the 7th (without the new recruits) boarded the steamer Hudson to travel back to Vermont for a reenlistment furlough, arriving in Brattleboro August 26.
 The Regiment reassembling there on 27 September 1864.
 They departed on the 30th and arrived in New York City on October 1, boarding the steamer "Cassandra" on October 3 for New Orleans, and arriving there on the 13th.

 Seventh Vermont was part of Gen. Gordon Granger's 13th Corps. for the Mobile Campaign, participating in the Siege of Spanish Fort, a battle at Whistler, Alabama, and the surrender of the CS Army of Mobile at Citronelle, Alabama.
 During the Siege of Spanish fort the 7th was assigned to the siege of Fort McDermett.
 During that siege the Captain and 20 men of Company K were captured and sent to a POW camp.

 Texas assignment

 On May 30, 1865, the Regiment boarded the steamer "Starlight" for Mobile, where the men were transferred to the steamer "General Sedgwick" and shipped to Texas.
 They arrived June 5 to become part of the "Army of Observation" along the Rio Grande, keeping an eye on Maximilian's French Army there.
-They were officially mustered out on March 14, 1866, traveling as a group back to Brattleboro, where the unit disbanded on April 6, 1866.
+The regiment was stationed at Clarksville and later at Brownsville, TX.
+They were officially mustered out on Wednesday, March 14, 1866, traveling as a group back to Brattleboro, where the unit disbanded on April 6, 1866.

-Summary

-Seventh Vermont lost during its term of service 11 men killed and mortally wounded, 15 dead from accident, 6 dead in Confederate prisons, and 379 dead of disease, for a campaign loss of 411 men, plus another 242 discharged for disability, primarily from disease, reaching a total of 649.
+Regimental Organization

+Staff

+Through its service, the staff officers were: